Animals on the farm

 Argos

 Our 100+ pound Great Pyrenees Mountain Dog born in August of 2023.
-He is calm, independent, exceedingly sweet-tempered and will grow into the role of the farm's vigilant guardian and protector of the farms livestock.
+He is calm, independent, exceedingly sweet-tempered and since he reached maturity we have not lost one chicken on his watch.

 Aurora